aniela2906/G/README.md

 - mask folder path

 output:
--csv file with scores of 3 features, and probabilites of a melanoma
+- csv file with scores of 3 features, and probabilites of a melanoma